Parsnip is a proud member of the cow parsley family, which includes carrots, dill, fennel, parsley, and many others.

 Parsnip Nutrition and Health Benefits

-Parsnip vegetable is are a great source of fiber, calcium, vitamin C, vitamin K, and Magnesium, as well as other important micronutrients.
+Parsnip benefits the body in many ways.
+It is are a great source of fiber, calcium, vitamin C, vitamin K, and Magnesium, as well as other important micronutrients.

 In addition to the nutrients listed above, parsnip also contains the following: